Gradient-enhanced global sensitivity analysis with Poincar{\'e} chaos expansions: Introduction

 \section{Introduction}

 The analysis of complex input/output systems has received growing attention in the last decades.
 Here we will consider a system that can be described as a multivariate real-valued function $\cm: \ve{x} \in \domain \subset \R^d \to \R$.
 Global sensitivity analysis (GSA) aims at quantifying the influence of some input variable $X_i$, viewed as a random variable, on the variability of the output $\cm(\ve{X})$ (with $\ve{X} = (X_1, \dots, X_d)$).
+We further assume that $X_1, \dots, X_d$ are independent and we denote by $\mu$ the product probability measure of $\ve{X}$.
 Famous indicators are variance-based sensitivity indices, also called Sobol' indices.
-Beyond their simplicity, one reason for their success is the existence of the Sobol-Hoeffding decomposition of $\cm(\ve{X})$ as a sum of \emph{orthogonal} terms corresponding to main effects and interactions, assuming that $X_1, \dots, X_d$ are independent.
+Beyond their simplicity, one reason for their success is the existence of the Sobol-Hoeffding decomposition of $\cm(\ve{X})$ as a sum of \emph{orthogonal} terms corresponding to main effects and interactions.
 Chaos expansion methods, which rely on multivariate orthonormal bases, are particularly suitable to compute Sobol' indices, as they can intrinsically leverage this orthogonality property, as originally shown in \cite{SudretRESS2008}.
+We note in passing that it is not recommended to use the quantile transformation to get uniform random variables $U_i = F_i^{-1}(X_i)$ (where $F_i$ is the cumulative density function of $X_i$) and to consider the new model $\tilde{\mathcal{M}}(\mathbf{U}) = \mathcal{M}(F_1(U_1), \dots, F_d(U_d))$.
+Such a transformation would induce strong non-linearities, inherited from the $F_i$'s even if the original model $\mathcal{M}$ is linear, \rev{and may make the model more difficult to approximate (see, e.g., \cite{torre2019data}, \S 2.3.2.)}.
+Thus, it is \rev{preferable} to construct orthonormal bases in $\Ltwo$ when $\mu$ is not uniform, and go beyond some common choices such as Fourier or wavelet bases.

 From now on, we assume that the gradient of $\cm$ is available everywhere on $\domain$, and we aim at using this gradient to improve the computation of Sobol' indices with chaos expansions.
-Let $\mu$ denote the probability distribution of $X$.
 In general, chaos expansion methods rely on an orthonormal basis $(\psi_\indBasis)_{\indBasis \in \N}$ of $\Ltwo$, built by tensorization of univariate orthonormal bases associated to each input variable.
 Then any $\cm$ in $\Ltwo$ can be expanded as